robkavanagh/maser/README.md

 - `f`: Observing frequency (MHz)
 - `alpha`: Cone opening angle (radians)
 - `dalpha`: Cone thickness (radians)

+Two optional parameters, `Lmax` and  `tol`, can also be set when calling `maser`, which set the maximum size of the magnetic field loops  and the tolerance of the numerical solver implemented (see the [associated publication](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.6267K) for details).

 # Example calculation
 The script `examples/plot.py` provides an example of using MASER to compute the visibility of radio emission from a star-planet system observed over two days.
 Calling `maser(params, times)` returns two arrays corresponding to the visibility of the emission from the Northern and Southern magnetic hemispheres of the star at each time in `times`.
 Visible emission is represented with the value `True`, whereas emission that is either not visible or cannot be generated is represented with the value `False`.
 The visibility windows of emission from the North and South (coloured red and blue respectively) should resemble the following time series: